 Heringman has a fascinating discussion on The Ballad of Early Man.
 Several scholars in the 18th century turned to ballads in an effort to recover the very oldest times.
 The English antiquary Joseph Ritson “fiercely rebutted arguments for the medieval origins of English ballads.
 William Blake was also a ‘ballad skeptic.’

-“Although Ritson turns to the larger category of song and Blake turns to epic in his quest to produce “poems of the highest antiquity,” their inherit their commitment to verse as a medium for preliterate human antiquity from ballad collectors.”
+“Although Ritson turns to the larger category of song and Blake turns to epic in his quest to produce “poems of the highest antiquity,” their inherit their commitment to verse as a medium for preliterate human antiquity derived from ballad collectors.”

 Ritson created a deeper past for the origins of song than of ballads; like Herder, Charles Darwin also regarded “song as one of the most ancient and permanent natural-cultural faculties of the species.”
 This deep past concept “depends more explicity on comparisons between ancient people and modern ‘savages,’ a methodological foundation he shares with Johann Herder, the German inventor of the term ‘folk song.’”
 Herder wrote a massive book in the late 18th century, Ideas for the Philosophy of the History of Mankind; a new English-language edition of his book was just recently published, and will soon be reviewed here in SunNewsAustin.com

-“Folklore comes into play in the Ideas as a sire of contact between geology and prehistory.”
+“Folklore comes into play in the Ideas as a site of contact between geology and prehistory.”
 Heringman informs us that “As a historian of humankind seeking a foundation in natural history, Herder freely acknowledges his debt to Buffon, though he is also critical.”
 One can see the interrelationships between Herder, Buffon, Ritson, Darwin and the others.
 One chapter builds on another to erect an impressive edifice of the “vocabulary of deep time” that takes us to our era.
 “Stephen Jay Gould and John McPhee, who popularized the term deep time in the 1980s, consider human history chiefly as a foil to set off the magnitude of geological time.”

 When one now thinks of deep time, Darwin naturally comes to mind, and the rightness of this is confirmed by Heringman.
 “Deep time could not have solidified as a concept without the developments to which Darwin, John Lubbock, and their contemporaries were responding.
 In grappling with the evidence that human antiquity must be calculated on the same time scale as geological time, they resisted many of its implications.”
 When reading this title, keep the concept of time scales in mind, as it will unlock much understanding of what Heringman is exploring in this important and engagingly well-written book.